jaheyns/CfdOF/Readme.md

-# Computational fluid dynamics (CFD) workbench for FreeCAD
+# CfdOF: A Computational fluid dynamics (CFD) workbench for FreeCAD

-This workbench aims to help users set up and run CFD analyses.
+This workbench aims to help users set up and run CFD analyses within the [FreeCAD](https://freecadweb.org) modeller.
 It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
 Where possible, best practices are included to improve the stability of the solvers.

 ![screenshot](https://forum.freecadweb.org/download/file.php?id=35618)

+The workbench serves as a front-end to the popular OpenFOAM® CFD toolkit (www.openfoam.org, www.openfoam.com).

+Disclaimer:
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD® trade marks

 #### File format compatibility